Money still pouring into health

 Interestingly Zurich has also launched a Second Medical Opinion service, available across the UK, enabling users to talk to specialists face-to-face, or via telephone and video consultations.

-Another big insurance innovation announcement this week was AXA’s partnership with Microsoft to build a new digital healthcare platform of health and wellbeing services.
+Another big auto insurance innovation announcement this week was AXA’s partnership with Microsoft to build a new digital healthcare platform of health and wellbeing services.

 After a successful pilot in Germany and Italy, the range of services offered will include a self-assessment and prevention tool, a medical concierge, a teleconsultation interface, a digital document vault, and home care services (e.g. medicine delivery) or a directory of healthcare professionals.